 Let me make one thing really clear: I want you as a client.

 I’m not going to cold email you and charge you $99 like some scammer – I’m going to win you over by showing you exactly how I would rank your photography website.
 This is the exact blueprint that I’ve used to rank other photographer’s websites (like in this detailed case study).

-This post took over 20 hours to write.
+This post on SEO for photographers took over 20 hours to write.
 Why’d I spend that long writing it when I could’ve written something else?
 Because I want to help you the best way that I can.
 If that’s through information, awesome.
 If it’s you hiring me, that’s great too.

 I’ve learned from running (and selling) two successful online businesses, before starting Photo MBA, that the best way to prove something is not to tell somebody, but to show them.